Jobber vs. ServiceTitan (2026): Which Is Right for Your Crew?

 Jobber: Small Crews, Clean Operations

-Jobber is purpose-built for home-service businesses running one to twenty technicians.
-Landscaping companies, window cleaners, HVAC shops with a handful of vans, independent plumbers, cleaning services — this is Jobber’s wheelhouse.
-The platform prioritizes getting a small team from quote to job to invoice without a dedicated operations manager or a software trainer on staff.
+Jobber is built for home-service businesses running one to twenty technicians.
+Landscaping companies, window cleaners, small HVAC shops, independent plumbers, cleaning services — this is Jobber’s wheelhouse.

 ServiceTitan: Mid-Market and Enterprise HVAC, Plumbing, and Electrical

-ServiceTitan’s pitch is essentially: “We can make your $3M business run like a $10M business.”
-That promise has merit — at scale.
-But scale is the prerequisite, not the outcome.
-If you’re running five techs and $800K in annual revenue, ServiceTitan will bury you in features you can’t use and implementation costs you can’t justify.
+If you’re running five techs and $800K in annual revenue, ServiceTitan will bury you.
+You’ll get features you can’t use and costs you can’t justify.

 Pricing Posture: Transparent vs. Opaque

-This is where the two platforms immediately diverge, and it tells you something about who they’re selling to.
+This is where the two platforms immediately differ.
+It tells you who they’re selling to.

 Jobber publishes its pricing.
 You can go to their website right now and see tiered plans.
-That transparency is intentional — small business owners make fast decisions and don’t want to sit through a sales cycle to find out if software fits their budget.
+Small business owners make fast decisions.
+They don’t want a long sales cycle to learn if software fits their budget.

-The practical implication: if you’re asking “how much does it cost?” and you want a number without talking to a sales rep, Jobber will give you one.
+The practical implication: if you want a cost number without talking to sales, Jobber will give you one.
 ServiceTitan won’t.

 Scheduling and Dispatch